Group and sort Swift collections like a pro

 .sorted(firstmost: ["Washington"])

-This will always place Washington
+This will place Washington

-first, then sort the rest in alphabetical ascending order.
-Replacing the return $0.name < $1.name
+first, then sort the rest in alphabetical order.
+We could replace return $0.name < $1.name

 with return $0.name > $1.name

-would sort randomly.
+to sort randomly.

-You could also extend Collection where Element == Person
+We could extend Collection where Element == Person

-further, to let you specify the topmost cities at the same time as grouping them.
+further, to specify the topmost cities at the same time as grouping them.
 The possibilities are basically endless, so you are free to come up with a design that fits your domain and use-case.

 That’s it, you’re now a Swift collection grouping and sorting pro! 🎉

-If you found this post interesting and would like to share your thoughts, ideas, feedback etc. please comment in the Disqus section below or reply to this tweet or this toot.
+If you found this interesting and would like to share your thoughts, please comment in the Disqus section below or reply to this tweet or this toot.